simpleanalytics/docs/_docs/50_api/introduction.md

      -H 'User-Id: sa_user_id_00000000-0000-0000-0000-000000000000'
 ```

+Your user ID and API key are shown in [your account settings](https://simpleanalytics.io/account).

 ### Custom endpoints

 For bigger customers we make custom endpoints.
 If you are in the need of a custom endpoint, [let us know](https://simpleanalytics.io/contact?ref={{ site.hostname }}).